drewmayernik/mlp5/README.md

 ## TODO:
 - Add in support for multiple Neural Network Layers :white_check_mark:
 - Add in support for Neuroevolution --> Current
+- Add in function for drawing the Neural Network for visualization --> Current
+- Demos! --> Current
 - Add in support for NEAT (Neuroevolution of Augmenting Topologies)
 - Add in support for more Activation Functions